-In Reality Hunger, David Shields writes of Jonathan Franzen’s The Corrections:
+In his literary manifesto, Reality Hunger, David Shields writes of Jonathan Franzen’s The Corrections:

 I couldn’t read that book if my life depended on it.
 It might be a “good” novel or it might be a “bad” novel, but something has happened to my imagination, which can no longer yield to the earnest embrace of novelistic form.

 So he (rather than we) has lost something; something has happened to him. …

 Entry 69, attributed to Saul Steinberg, is the dynamic beating the wrongheaded heart of [Shields’] manifesto: